5 ways Portland, Maine raises the lobster bar

 NO SKIMPING ALLOWED

 There were a few things that distinguished Portland’s lobster offerings from anything I had ever experienced before.
-One had to be the generous portions of lobster.
+One had to be the generous portions.

 From the rolls to the scampi to the stew, everything I tried came with plenty of lobster meat.
 No lobster “garnishes” here.